gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 ```

-Up to now we did not want to add many lines to the `Dockerfile` to focus on the main concepts.
+Up to now we did not want to add many lines to the `Dockerfile` to allow us to focus on the main concepts.
 Now is the time to make it more dirty.

 Recall that we want to use our `Docker` environment to develop our application and not just to run it.
 Any file created by the container inside `/app` must be owned by the user we are using in our `host`.

-We want that the user that performs operations related to our application inside the container (installing modules, creating new files, and more) has our same `user` and `group` id.
-With this if the user in the container creates any file into the volume bound with `$PWD/app` of the `host` then we will see that file as owned by us into the filesystem of the `host`.
+We want that the user that performs operations related to our application inside the container (installing modules, creating new files, and more) has our same `user` and `group` id that we have in `host`.
+With this if the user in the container creates any file into the volume bound with `$PWD/app` of the `host` then we will see that file as owned by us (`user`) into the filesystem of the `host`.

-Let's say that we want to have a cousin user (with name `a-more-secure-developer`) that exists in the context of the container but shares with us the same user and group id that we have in our `host`.
-Whatever `a-more-secure-developer` does in `/app` of the container does it looks like as if we were doing it into `$PWD/app` of the `host`.
+What we want, is to have a cousin user (with name `a-more-secure-developer`) that exists in the context of the container but shares with us the same user and group id that we have in our `host`.
+Whatever `a-more-secure-developer` does in `/app` of the container it looks like as if we were doing it into `$PWD/app` of the `host`.

 Furthermore we want to give `a-more-secure-developer` `sudo` capabilities inside the container.
-This is our development environment, we do not want to be restricted, we want to test all the dirty stuff that may come from out there.
+This is our development environment, we would like to relax restrictions, we want to play with stuff (with caution) that may come from out there.
+For explanatory sake we are allowing the user to have `sudo` capabilities without a password required.

 With this in mind, we change the `Dockerfile` content with the following